What Is PKI? The Ultimate Guide to Public Key Infrastructure

 The Risks of Poor PKI Management

 A PKI can significantly strengthen cybersecurity, but poorly managed PKI certificates can introduce vulnerabilities.
-And since certificates are implicitly trusted after issuance, these vulnerabilities are even greater than those with password-based security.
+As certificates are implicitly trusted after issuance, these vulnerabilities can be even more impactful than those associated with password-based security.

 Some of the most common risks are: